Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/wall.md

 is activated by pulling the handle aft.
 [Pneumatic system](../../../systems/pneumatics.md) powering extension of the [slats flaps system](../../../systems/flight_controls_gear/flight_controls.md#slats-flap-system) only functions one time.
-Extend regardless of airspeed, however flaps will not fully deploy above 230 knots due to air loads on control surfaces.
+Extend regardless of airspeed; however, flaps will not fully deploy above 230 knots due to air loads on control surfaces.
 Will deploy fully when slower.

 ## LABS Panel